CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

 ### Exercise 1: Alert validation

-In this exercise, we will cover the new Alert Simulation as Alerts are the notifications that the Security Center generates when it detects threats on your resources.
-It prioritizes and lists the alerts along with the information needed to quickly investigate the problem.
-Security Center also provides recommendations for how you can remediate an attack.
+In this exercise, we will cover the new Alert Simulation as Alerts are the notifications that the Security Center generates when it detects threats to your resources.
+It prioritizes and lists the alerts, along with the information needed to quickly investigate the problem.
+The Security Center also provides recommendations for how you can remediate an attack.

 1. Search for **Microsoft Defender for Cloud** in the search box located at the top of the **Azure Portal** page and click on it.
 Next, select **Security alerts** under the **General** tab from the left side pane or by using this [link](https://portal.azure.com/?feature.argsecurityalerts=true&feature.customportal=false#blade/Microsoft_Azure_Security/SecurityMenuBlade/7)